RedHenLab/ControversyDetection/README.md

 `'wordnet-1.6', 'wn-domains-3.2'` are needed to run this script.
 It takes a text file as an input and does a sentiment analysis using WN-Affect resources.
 Then it can determine if the text written in that file is controversial or not.

 ### sentiment_analysis_database.py
-This script takes an sqlite database as an input and then tags all the stories that are controversial.
+This script takes an sqlite database as an input and then tags all the stories that are controversial based on sentiment scores.

 ### window_lda_model.py